UrimKurtishi/Firebase.NET/docs/README.md

 ### Future Plans

 As of now, Firebase.NET implements only Firebase Cloud Messaging for push notifications.
-However, there are plans to develop other Firebase services as well such as Authentication, Database etc.
+However, there are plans to develop other Firebase services as well such as Authentication, Realtime Database etc.
 Contributors are welcome to assist in further extending Firebase.NET